Use this talent acquisition performance measurement tool to drive your recruitment improvement plan

 Focus your messaging on the “brag-able” aspects of your organization, and make sure recruiters and hiring managers are equipped to evangelize it.

-Embrace Tools to Improve Your Talent Acquisition Odds
+How to Use This Tool: Improve Your Talent Acquisition Odds

-There will always be factors outside of your control—a talent shortage, inflation, even pandemics—that impact your ability to find and hire top talent.
+There will always be factors outside of your control — talent shortages, inflation, pandemics — that impact your ability to find and hire top talent.
 That’s why it’s imperative to build a solid foundation that improves the factors you can control.

 What your job postings say, where you post open jobs, how long it takes to fill out your application (hint: 30 minutes is too long), and how hiring managers interact with candidates are all aspects of the hiring process you can make better.